tbrowder/PDF-Document/README.md

   * End the document

-That sequence is followed in the PDF document creation process:
+That sequence is also followed in the PDF document creation process:

-  * Define the `PDF` class instance (a heavy-weight instanciation, only one per document)
+  * Define the `PDF` class instance (a heavy-weight instantiation, only one per document)

     * `my $pdf = PDF::Lite;`

-  * Find the fonts to be used (also a heavy-weight instanciation)
+  * Find the fonts to be used (also a heavy-weight instantiation)

     * `my $courier = find-font :fontfamily<Courier>, :$pdf;`

-  * Select the fonts to be used by adding size to a copy of an existing font face (a light-weight instanciation)
+  * Select the fonts to be used by adding size to a copy of an existing font family (a light-weight instantiation)

     * `my $c10 = select-font :fontfamily($courier), :size(10);`